-Your treatment will consist of the following steps:
+Your doctor will discuss your treatment plan with you.
+It will consist of the following steps:

-- You will receive a small diagnostic dose of radioactive iodine and you will have scans.
+- The next day you will receive another injection and a small diagnostic dose of radioactive iodine and you will have whole body scans.
 You will not have to follow any precautions after you receive the dose.

-- The radioactive iodine is usually given in pill form, although it can be given in liquid form.
+- The radioactive iodine is usually given in pill form, but it can also be given in liquid form.
 Some people have trouble swallowing pills.
 If you do, tell your doctor in Nuclear Medicine before your treatment.

-- You will have scans after your treatment.
-These scans will allow your doctor see where the radioactive iodine was taken up in your body.
+- You will have another whole body scan after your treatment.
+This will allow your doctor see where the radioactive iodine was taken up in your body.

 A clerk from the Admitting Office will call you after 2:00 pm the day before your treatment.
-He or she will tell you when to arrive for your treatment.
+They will tell you when to arrive for your treatment.
 If you do not receive a call by 7:00 pm, please call 212-639-7881.Back to top

 The Day of Your Treatment

-On the morning of your treatment, follow the guidelines below.
+On the morning of your treatment, follow these guidelines.